Name: Ronnie O’Sullivan

 Going pro

 Having done just that in 1992, O’Sullivan remarkably won his first 38 matches, a record unlikely ever to be broken with the qualifying structure now as it is.
-With his best result being a quarter-final, he ended his debut season ranked 57th and it wasn’t long before he was much higher.
+With his best result being a quarter-final, he ended his début season ranked 57th and it was not long before he was much higher.

 Controversy came his way in the 1997/8 season when he was disqualified from the Benson & Hedges Irish Masters when he was found to have failed a drugs test.
 As has become a running theme during his career, an unhappy O’Sullivan stated that he threatened to retire from the sport, though this proved to be unfounded.